Breaking Down the List of Sexual Misconceptions

 8. Myth: Withdrawal method is an effective contraception

-Reality: The withdrawal method, or ‘pulling out’ before ejaculation, is not a reliable form of contraception.
-Pre-ejaculatory fluid can contain sperm and result in pregnancy.
+Reality: The withdrawal method, or “pulling out,” is not a reliable form of birth control.
+Even if ejaculation happens outside the vagina, pregnancy can still occur.
+Pre-ejaculatory fluid can contain sperm and is released before climax, often without control or awareness.

 9. Myth: Alcohol or drugs have no impact on sex